Emily Heath-Gray reflects on building a values-led business with purpose — and interviews a fellow founder doing the same.

 The early days of running a business are fuelled by adrenaline.
 You say yes to everything.
 You live off momentum.
 Every conversation feels like a huge new opportunity and you just need the time to seize it.

-I call this unbashful enthusiasm Level 1.
+I call this unbashful enthusiasm ‘all-in energy’.

 It’s all action, and possibility.